jr-saitama/AmazonPriceChecker/readme.md

 *from third line onwards you can add as many _urls_ you like but should be in line by line

 *To get the _urls_ just search the product in **amazon** then copy and paste the _url_ to **urls.txt** file

+---
+You can use _task schedular_ to run the programm automatically , you just have to add **urls** of products you like
+---